Patrick-Bacza/Group-7---Project/README.md

 While this subject could be studied indefinitely, we decided the following questions to be the best topics for the project:

+- Does age tend to be more effected by mental health?
+(Stephen)
 - Are employers doing enough to address their employees' mental health disorders?
+(Patrick)
+- Do work conditions such as company size and remote work reflect on the number of those with mental health disorders?
+(Jay)
 - If you have a mental health condition, how much does it interfere with your work?
-- Do work conditions such as company size reflect on the number of those with mental health disorders?
-- Are mental health disorders more common with remote employees?
-- Does job type(Tech/NonTech) have any effect on mental health condition?
+(Hays)